jcd13d/airbnb_id_scraper/README.md

 * How to analyze errors/counts of errors to know if there is something really wrong with code and not just a random api failure?

+# Notes
+* running very slow... huge limitation is proxies when we get a bad ip...
+Also just slower requests I think